henryyantq/Viv-Beats/README.md

 I have to say that, I'm still a rookie to this, so surely there are something unclear or wrong in what I described above as well as in the design logic of Viv Beats.
 Feel free to let me know!

 I'll be updating this application unscheduledly ^_^

+SONY has a similar but more advanced technique that has already been deployed on a few of their own flagship smartphones, by which Viv Beats is partially inspired.
+Unfortunately, one can never experience that technology unless one has a SONY flagship smartphone, which costs at least about 699 dollars :(